cap-js/docs/get-started/learning-sources.md

 > [![]()](https://github.com/sap-samples/cap-sflight){.java}
 > [![]()](https://github.com/sap-samples/cap-sflight){.node}

 This sample is a CAP adaptation of the popular [SFLIGHT](https://blog.sap-press.com/what-is-sflight-and-the-flight-and-booking-data-model-for-abap) sample app in ABAP.
-It is a great source for how to add SAP **Fiori** applications to a CAP project, including adding UI test suites on various stacks.
+It's a great source for how to add SAP **Fiori** applications to a CAP project, including adding UI test suites on various stacks.

 ### Star Wars App {.github}